Deduction for business expenses

 - You must be living together at the end of the year

-- The total taxable value of the benefits received in the income year must amount to at least DKK 4,400 in 2025 (DDK 4,200 in 2024).
+- The total taxable value of the benefits received in the income year must amount to at least DKK 4,600 in 2026 (DDK 4,400 in 2025).
 This means that, within the tax year, you will jointly be taxes on benefits for at least 16 months.

 If you were married during the income year, you are entitled to the spouse discount for the entire income year.
 This applies irrespective of the time of year you were married.